Physical Address

 Salt-free water softeners, on the other hand, use alternative methods such as template-assisted crystallization or catalytic media to prevent the minerals from forming scale.
 While these systems may not remove the minerals completely, they can significantly reduce the negative effects of hard water on your car’s finish.

-Rinsing with Distilled Water
+Rinsing With Distilled Water

 In addition to using a water softener, rinsing your car with distilled water is another crucial step in eliminating hard water spots.
 Distilled water is purified through a process that removes impurities and minerals, making it ideal for preventing mineral deposits on your car’s surface.